Body Found In Canal - UrduPoint

 Body Found In Canal

-FAISALABAD, (UrduPoint / Pakistan Point News - 13th Jun, 2021 ) :-:A young man was found dead in Rakh Branch Canal, in the limits of Madina Town police station.
+KASUR, (UrduPoint / Pakistan Point News - 19th Jun, 2021 ) :A decomposed body of human was found floating in a canal, in the limits of Mustafabad police station here on Saturday.

-Police said on Sunday that some passersby spotted the corpse floating in Rakh Branch Canal near Abdullahpur and informed the area police.
+According to police, some passersby spotted the body in Bhoja small canal and informed the Mustafaabad police.

+The age of corpse, who has yet to be identified, was around 30 years old.

-The police reached the spot and fished out the body and later, sent to the mortuary for postmortem.
+On information, police reached the spot and shifted the body to DHQ Hospital Kasur for postmortem.

 Investigation was underway.